-The Current Project has been designed in a manner that mitigates potential adverse visual impacts from the Hudson River and from nearby properties.
+The Applicant believes that the Current Project has been designed in a manner that mitigates potential adverse visual impacts from the Hudson River and from nearby properties.
 Renderings of the proposed building from multiple vantage points, including the Hudson River, are provided at the end of this chapter.
-No further mitigation is necessary.
+In the Applicant's opinion, no further mitigation is necessary.